RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 # Create a Smart Contract
-We will be building Token Track project, where we have our own token which we can mint, transfer, and burn.
+This section will guide us through creating a smart contract for the Token Track project where we can mint, burn, and track the balance of a token for a user.

 Let's dive straight into creating the project.

 ## Creating a new project